-- 2. "Revenue" means the total revenue recognized in the Company's consolidated financial statements in accordance with United States generally accepted accounting principles ("GAAP") for the applicable period excluding revenue from the Company's infrastructure and automotive business; provided, however, that the Committee may, in its discretion, make such adjustments (whether positive or negative) to Revenue as determined for purposes of this Award Agreement as it determines appropriate, including, without limitation, (i) to exclude the effects of restructuring and/or other nonrecurring events; (ii) to exclude exchange rate effects, as applicable, for non-U.S. dollar denominated revenue; (iii) to exclude the effects of changes to generally accepted accounting principles; (iv) to exclude the effects of any statutory adjustments; (v) to exclude the effects of items that are "unusual" in nature or occur "infrequently" as determined under generally accepted accounting principles; (vi) to exclude the effects of acquisitions or joint ventures or divestitures; and (vii) to make other appropriate adjustments selected by the Committee. - 3.
+- 2. "Revenue" means the total revenue recognized in the Company's consolidated financial statements in accordance with United States generally accepted accounting principles ("GAAP") for the applicable period excluding revenue from the Company's infrastructure and automotive business; provided, however, that the Committee may, in its discretion, make such adjustments (whether positive or negative) to Revenue as determined for purposes of this Award Agreement as it determines appropriate, including, without limitation, (i) to exclude the effects of restructuring and/or other nonrecurring events; (ii) to exclude exchange rate effects, as applicable, for non-U.S. dollar denominated revenue; (iii) to exclude the effects of any statutory adjustments; (v) to exclude the effects of items that are "unusual" in nature or occur "infrequently" as determined under generally accepted accounting principles; (vi) to exclude the effects or divestitures; and (vii) to make other appropriate adjustments selected by the Committee. - 3.
 "Year 2 Non-GAAP Operating Income Margin" means the Non-GAAP Operating Income Margin of the Company for the fifth (5th) through the eighth (8th) fiscal quarters of the Company contained in the Performance Period. - 4.
 "Year 3 Non-GAAP Operating Income Margin" means the Non-GAAP Operating Income Margin of the Company for the ninth (9th) through the twelfth (12th) fiscal quarters of the Company contained in the Performance Period. - 5.
 "Non-GAAP Operating Income Margin" means for the relevant interval of the Performance Period, a percentage determined by the ratio of Non-GAAP Operating Income to Revenue. - 6.
-"Non-GAAP Operating Income" means non-GAAP operating income as publicly-announced by the Company for the applicable Performance Period; provided, however, that the Committee may, in its discretion, make such adjustments (whether positive or negative) to operating income as determined for purposes of this Award Agreement as it determines appropriate, including, without limitation, (i) to exclude the effects of restructuring and/or other nonrecurring events; (ii) to exclude exchange rate effects, as applicable, for non-U.S. dollar denominated revenue; (iii) to exclude the effects of changes to generally accepted accounting principles; (iv) to exclude the effects of any statutory adjustments; (v) to exclude the effects of items that are "unusual" in nature or occur "infrequently" as determined under generally accepted accounting principles; (vi) to exclude the effects of acquisitions or joint ventures or divestitures; and (vii) to make other appropriate adjustments selected by the Committee.
+"Non-GAAP Operating Income" means non-GAAP operating income as publicly-announced by the Company for the applicable Performance Period; provided, however, that the Committee may, in its discretion, make such adjustments (whether positive or negative) to operating income as determined for purposes of this Award Agreement as it determines appropriate, including, without limitation, (i) to exclude the effects of restructuring and/or other nonrecurring events; (ii) to exclude exchange rate effects, as applicable, for non-U.S. dollar denominated revenue; (iii) to exclude the effects of changes to generally accepted accounting principles; (iv) to exclude the effects of any statutory adjustments; (v) to exclude the effects of items that are "unusual" in nature or occur "infrequently" as determined under generally accepted accounting principles; (vi) to exclude the effects or divestitures; and (vii) to make other appropriate adjustments selected by the Committee.